Zenovations/console-normalizer/README.md

 What it fixes
 -------------

 IE 8 & 9's console objects are a bit... well, it's IE, our favorite stepchild.
 To be fair, Chrome has a few similar issues which are fixed by this utility as well.
+Here's a quick summary, with details below:

+ * window.console available in IE, even if it is closed
+ * console.log/info/warn/error.apply work in IE and Chrome
+ * console.time and console.timeEnd supported
+ * console.group and console.groupEnd supported
+ * Function.prototype.bind added if it doesn't exist (for IE 8)

 ### console is null or not an object